FOTF-Logo-Stretch-Color.png

 This is a basic definition.
 An expectant mom is able to talk with prospective adoptive parents (or several!) before making her decision and choose the family with which she feels a connection.

-After placement, contact can be through emails, letters, gifts, text messages, FaceTime calls, phone calls and even in-person visits.
+After placement, contact can be through emails, letters, text messages, special apps, FaceTime calls, phone calls, and even in-person visits.
 Usually, both parties know, at minimum, their first names and communicate either through the agency or directly to one another.
 But, open adoption is more than simply exchanging names and updates.
 It is much more than a checklist of updates sent and received.

-Sarah works with families during the home study process at Abiding Love Adoptions.
-She describes the difference as, “Closed adoption is transactional while open adoption is relational.”
+Sarah has worked with many families during their home study process, including educating them about adoption.
+She describes to her clients the difference as “closed adoption is transactional while open adoption is relational.”

 Closed vs Open Adoption